Gunflower123/linux-conf/README.md

 matlab
 brave

-## Required packages:
+## Optional packages:
-pulseaudio 16.1-1
+pulseaudio 16.1-1  / pipewire

 ## Additional commands
 The following sends redirects output and error messages to `/dev/null`, whilst putting the process in the background: